 You can add or remove a few pounds of draw weight depending on how strong you are, and whether you have any experience shooting.
 If you’ve never shot a recurve before, we’d recommend you lean toward the lower weights to build your skill and strength before moving on to the heavier hunting weights.

 While you don’t want to be underweighted or overweighted, we think it’s better to be a little underweighted rather than overweighted as beginner.
-Like learning any skill, practicing the proper technique in shooting is much more important than building strength, and being overweighted makes it very, very hard to learn proper technique.
+Like learning any skill, practicing the proper technique in shooting is much more important than building strength.

 One advantage of a takedown recurve like the popular Samick Sage is that you can eventually upgrade the limbs so as to make it heavier as you get stronger.
 “Takedown” simply means you can take a bow apart.
 “Traditional” means that the limbs are set, and can’t be changed.